Current students must register through the Recorder’s Office, which also oversees student files and posts grades.

 Indiana Law students can build their own plan of study by taking classes from a number of different areas, or they can choose an area of focus.

-Description Class purpose/goal: LEARN TO NEGOTIATE BETTER AND ENJOY IT MORE The class is designed to offer students an opportunity to increase their self-awareness and awareness of others and learn and practice concrete negotiation skills.
+Description Class purpose/goal: LEARN TO NEGOTIATE BETTER AND ENJOY IT MORE Every student in this class is a professional negotiator, who has been negotiating from the day he or she was born.
+This class is designed to offer students an opportunity to increase their self-awareness and awareness of others to learn and practice concrete negotiation skills.
 Students will be negotiating in class nearly every week.
-Students should gain a theoretical understanding of negotiation and learn to transfer skills from the classroom to address conflict and engage in negotiation in a professional, ethical and effective way in professional and personal settings.
-We will use the textbook, NEGOTIATION, Processes for Problem Solving by Menkel-Meadow, Schneider and Love, as a springboard for class discussion.
-Much of the classroom time will be spent practicing different negotiation skills.
-We will consider evaluation, style, tactics and subtexts for negotiations.
-A wide range of excerpts from texts other than the main book will be used including but not limited to portions of the following books: Willfull Blindness Thinking, Fast and Slow Blink The Gift The Science of Influence Rapt We will discuss specific negotiations in which members of the class may have engaged in during the course of their daily lives, and we will also examine current events and the effective or ineffective negotiation skills of public figures.
+Students should gain a theoretical understanding of negotiation and learn to transfer skills from the classroom to address conflict and engage in negotiation in a professional, ethical and effective way.
+We will be using materials that I have developed and excerpts from a variety of sources including books, demonstrations, film clips and other media to consider and analyze negotiations, the goals of the participants and the full array of the human condition that affects everyone in their negotiations.
+Negotiation is an all-encompassing experience, so we will consider style, strategy, neuroscience, emotion, trade-offs and consequences#among other things.
+Each class member will receive a small informal notebook to record his or her own personal negotiations or conflicts.
+We will discuss specific negotiations in which members of the class may have engaged in during the course of their daily lives, and we will also examine current events and the effective or ineffective negotiation skills of public figures.
 Grades will be determined as follows: 1.
 60% combination of attendance and class participation 2.
 15% final paper applying one of the readings to life experience 3.
-25% final negotiation (15% result and 10% skills) Please note: 3Ls are given priority for this class.
+25% final negotiation (15% result and 10% skills) Note: 3Ls have priority for this course.

 Note This course satisfies the professional skills requirement.